henrietta-k/adapt-learning-wiki/Framework-in-five-minutes.md

 **Single source**: Keeping content current becomes less problematic when there's only one version to maintain.

-**Single-page app**: Rather than force the user to download lots of pages individually, we've chosen to create Adapt as [single-page app](https://en.wikipedia.org/wiki/Single-page_application), meaning less HTTP requests, and a much more responsive experience users, especially those on mobile or with poor data connections.
+**Single-page app**: Rather than force the user to download lots of pages individually, we've chosen to create Adapt as [single-page app](https://en.wikipedia.org/wiki/Single-page_application), meaning less HTTP requests, and a much more responsive experience for users, especially those on mobile or with poor data connections.

 **Designed for e-learning**: Built from the ground up specifically for e-learning, the framework comes bundled with a number of useful plugins, including learner progress tracking, customisable assessments and a learning resources 'drawer'.